Bloodied-Star/loadingscreen-du-mod/LoadingScreen/ReadMe.txt

 Installation
 ------------
-Place 'loadingscreen.dfmod' inside '\DaggerfallUnity_Data\StreamingAssets\Mods'.
+1. Move 'LoadingScreen' folder inside 'StreamingAssets/Mods'.
+2. Pick the correct 'loadingscreen.dfmod' for your OS and place it inside the 'LoadingScreen' folder.

 Customization
 -------------
 This mod randomly picks any .png image found inside this folder and uses it as splash screen:

-- DaggerfallUnity_Data\StreamingAssets\Textures\LoadingScreens
+- \StreamingAssets\Mods\LoadingScreen\Images

 Alternatively, enable 'UseSeason' inside the mod settings and place textures in the appropriate folders:

-- Textures\LoadingScreens\Desert
+- Images\Desert
-- Textures\LoadingScreens\Summer
+- Images\Summer
-- Textures\LoadingScreens\Winter
+- Images\Winter

+You can also enable 'UseLocation' to use 'Images\Building' and 'Images\Dungeon' when entering one.

 Settings
 --------